 The benefits of the reservation will be given to those economically backward poor people who are not taking advantage of reservation so far.
 According to Indian Express, this reservation is for those people who earn less than Rs.
 8 lakh per year.
-To bring a law for this, amendments to Article 15 and 16 of the Constitution have to be amended.
+To bring a law for this, amendments to Articles 15 and 16 of the Constitution have to be amended.

-Union minister of state for social justice and Empowerment Ramdas Athawale has called the decision “good start“.
+Union minister of state for social justice and Empowerment Ramdas Athawale has called the decision a “good start“.
 The issue of reservation has struggled between the Dalits and the Savarnas.
 My demand has always been 25% for the upper castes poor, 10% is a good start, Indian Express quoted him as saying.
 Former Union Minister Yashwant Sinha, who had left the BJP in April last year, said that move is another ‘jumla‘.

 The proposed amendment Bill will define Economically Weaker Section (EWS) as one having:

 - They annual income is below Rs 8 lakh